TheAssassin/AppImageLauncher/README.md

 ### Remove AppImages from system

 Removing integrated AppImages is pretty simple, too.
 Similar to updating AppImages, you will find an entry in the context menu in the application launcher that triggers a removal tool.
 You will be asked to confirm the removal.
 If you choose to do so, the desktop integration is undone, and the file is removed from your system.

+## Differences between regular and Lite version

+Starting with version 1.4.0, there's an edition of AppImageLauncher called *Lite*.
+AppImageLauncher Lite is pretty much the best of AppImageLauncher you can get without having root access to your computer.
+AppImageLauncher Lite is shipped as an AppImage that can be installed by a user from the command line, e.g. by calling `./appimagelauncher-lite...AppImage install`.
+The AppImage integrates itself in the users' home directory then.

+**Please note that AppImageLauncher Lite is relatively new and isn't as well tested as the regular packages.
+Also it is highly recommended to go with the traditional packages *if possible*, as they provide many more features and provide a much better overall experience.**

 ## About the project